 According to the C.A.D. (computer-aided design) analysis, Thom's survey had no significant issues.
 However, some minor adjustments were made by slightly moving certain circles to align with the actual positions of the stones.
 This indicates the need for a modern GPS survey to be conducted.
 Additionally, as Avebury is an inward-facing structure, measurements should be taken against the inside surfaces of the stones rather than their centres, as Alexander Thom had done.

-Professor Thom must be congratulated for resolving the geometry of Avebury’s outer ring of megaliths while dealing with its axis of 42 degrees clockwise from the north, for this was no easy task.
+Professor Alexander Thom must be congratulated for resolving the geometry of Avebury’s outer ring of megaliths while dealing with its axis of 42 degrees clockwise from the north, for this was no easy task.

-Now, you might think that all this is down to the work of Professor Thom.
+Now, you might think that all this is entirely down to the work of Professor Thom.
 It is not.
-It's essentially the same, but Thom failed to find or omitted the 30:40:50 triangle and the 250 MY radius cast from its corner F.
+It's essentially the same, but Thom failed to find or omitted the second 30:40:50 triangle and the 250 MY radius cast from its corner F.

-Thom did believe in a second triangle, though and had he found it -- or deliberately overlooked it -- he'd have known that it led to lots more, as is demonstrated by the mass of Pythagorean triangles inscribed (for fun) on a gold plate, shown next.
+Thom did believe in a second triangle, though, and had he found it -- or deliberately overlooked it -- he'd have known that it led to lots more, as is demonstrated by the mass of Pythagorean triangles inscribed (for fun) on a gold plate, shown next.

 15. Avebury’s early residents probably realised the vast number of triangles proportional to 3:4:5, which comprised the rectangle seen above.
 They probably produced it on a gold sheet measuring seven-and-a-half by ten megalithic inches like the Stonehengers did when they made their nine-megalithic-inch-long lozenge of gold, which they placed across the chest of the Bush Barrow Man while burying him in a round barrow to the south of Stonehenge.

-Having marked out stages A and B, Avebury folk next cast a 750-radius arc from a post 550 Megalithic Yards from D of the small triangle.
+16. Having marked out stages A and B, Avebury folk next cast a 750-radius arc from a post 550 Megalithic Yards from D of the small triangle.
 Well, that’s the theory!

-17. Moel ty Ucha: From "Megalithic sites in Britain" by A Thom.
+Moel ty Ucha: From "Megalithic sites in Britain" by A Thom.
 Llandrillo, Bala, Wales.

 Moel ty Ucha is based on two pentagons.